 When I am not in the classroom, I am busy researching Christian origins in part by participating in and studying the archaeology of the Holy Land.
-My book The Upper Room and Tomb of David: The History, Art and Archaeology of the Cenacle on Mount Zion is one result of those investigations.
+My recent book, The Upper Room and Tomb of David: The History, Art and Archaeology of the Cenacle on Mount Zion, is one result of those investigations.
 It traces the origin and history of a major religious site deemed sacred by Jews, Christians, and Muslims.
-Traveling to the region and exploring its many historical sites as well as participating in UNCC’s archaeological project on Mount Zion also helps in furthering my knowledge of the past.
-In addition, I have published articles in such journals as Biblical Archaeology Review and have presented my research at the annual meeting of the Society of Biblical Literature.
+Traveling to the region and exploring its many historical sites as well as participating in UNCC’s archaeological project on Mount Zion provides firsthand access to the past.
+The results of my research have also appeared in Biblical Archaeology Review and been presented at the annual meetings of the Society of Biblical Literature.
 Currently, I am working with UNCC archaeologist Dr. Shimon Gibson to bring to publication the results of additional archaeological work on Mount Zion in Jerusalem.
-I continue to pursue several other research and literary projects as well which I hope to bring to fruition in the near future.

 By way of academic credentials, I hold a B.S. in Business Administration, an MBA, and an M.A. in Religious Studies.

 Reviews for The Upper Room and Tomb of David: